 Since Pennsylvania has over a dozen community colleges, some students choose to start their career in psychology by earning an associate degree or by entering a transfer program at the community college level.
 Both programs take an average of two years of full-time studies to complete.

 Students can earn a Bachelor of Arts (BA) or a Bachelor of Science (BS) in psychology degree.
-While specific course offerings vary from school to school, undergraduate students can expect to take a mixture of general education courses and psychology-related classes, such as human development, counseling practices, and behavioral science.
+While specific course offerings vary from college to college, undergraduate students can expect to take a mixture of general education courses and psychology-related classes, such as human development, counseling practices, and behavioral science.

-Students who successfully complete a bachelor’s degree program from an accredited school can move forward to attend a graduate program.
-The first level of graduate school is a masters-level program.
-It usually takes between two to three years to complete a master’s degree program.
+Students who successfully complete a bachelor’s degree program from an accredited college can move forward to attend a graduate program.
+The first level of graduate college is a masters-level program.
+It usually takes two to three years to complete a master’s degree program.
 Students can earn a Master of Science (MS) or Master of Arts (MA) in Psychology degrees.
 However, there are a variety of graduate degree options, including

 - Counseling psychology